Israel as a Jewish State/ More on the IAEA and Iran

 - A famous quip by Israel’s first President Chaim Weizmann about why the Jews needed statehood in Israel and not elsewhere.

-- A Saudi cleric wants to ban traditional camel beauty contests.
-Meanwhile, a Saudi woman who was a victim of a gang rape appealed her sentence of 90 lashes for being alone in a car with a man before the rape, and was given 200 lashes instead.
+- Meanwhile, a Saudi woman who was a victim of a gang rape appealed her sentence of 90 lashes for being alone in a car with a man before the rape, and was given 200 lashes instead.

 IN ADVANCE of the upcoming diplomatic conference in Annapolis, Israel Prime Minister Ehud Olmert announced the other day that he expects the Palestinian Authority to finally acknowledge Israel’s existence as a Jewish state.
 A newly arrived visitor from Mars might wonder why this should even be an issue – after all, Israel is a Jewish state.
 If the more than 55 countries that make up the Organization of the Islamic Conference are entitled to recognition as Muslim states, and if the 22 members of the Arab League are universally accepted as Arab states, why should anyone balk at acknowledging Israel as the world’s lone Jewish state?